The non-minimally coupled gravitating vortex: phase transition at critical coupling $\xi_c$ in AdS$_3$: Numerical solutions of vortex in curved space

 \subsection{Plot of vortex profiles and magnetic field in AdS$_3$ for different $\xi$}

 The parameters that appear in the Lagrangian density \reff{LDensity2} for the vortex are $\lambda$, $e$, $n$, $v$, $\alpha$, $\Lambda$ and $\xi$.
 The goal here is to determine how the vortex changes with the coupling $\xi$ and to observe what happens as we approach the critical couling $\xi_c$.
 How the vortex changes with the other parameters such as $\Lambda$, $n$ and $v$ has been studied elsewhere \cite{Ariel}.
 We therefore run numerical simulations for different values of $\xi$ with the other parameters held fixed; we set $\lambda=1$, $e=3$, $n=1$, $v=1$, $\alpha=1$, and $\Lambda=-1$.
 We work in natural units where $\hbar=c=1$.
-Though our parameters and quantities such as the radius, mass and magnetic field are quoted as numbers, they should be thought of as having a unit attached to them (except for the winding number $n$ which is a pure number)\footnote{All parameters and quantities can be expressed in terms of two independent units: a unit $x$ attached to the VEV $v_{eff}$ and a unit $y$ attached to the cosmological constant $\Lambda_{eff}$.
-The units $x$ and $y$ have dimensions of [L]$^{-1/2}$ and [L]$^{-2}$ respectively.
-It follows that the units attached to the parameter $v$ and $\Lambda$ are $x$ and $y$ respectively.
-From \reff{A0}, the quantity $-\Lambda_{eff}\,r^2$ is dimensionless.
-Therefore the unit attached to the radius $r$ is $y^{-1/2}$.
-This can be expressed in terms of the AdS length $\ell$.
-We have that $\Lambda_{eff} \times y =-1/\ell^2$ so that $y^{-1/2}=(-\Lambda_{eff})^{1/2}\,\ell$ where $\Lambda_{eff}$ here is a pure negative number.
-The equation for $\epsilon(r)$ in \ref{beta} implies that $e\,v_{eff}/(-\Lambda_{eff})^{1/2}$ must be dimensionless.
-The unit attached to the coupling $e$ is therefore $x^{-1}\,y^{1/2}\,$ and has dimensions [L]$^{-1/2}$. $\lambda/e^2$ is also dimensionless so that $\lambda$ is expressed in units of $x^{-2}\,y$ which has dimensions of [L]$^{-1}$.
-The mass is proportional to $\alpha_{eff}= \alpha + v_{eff}^2 \,\xi$ and therefore has units of $x^2$ i.e. the unit of the VEV squared which is the same unit as in fixed Minkowski spacetime \cite{Weinberg}.
-This has dimensions of [L]$^{-1}$ which is the correct dimension for the mass in natural units.
-The magnetic field, given by $B_m= \frac{\sqrt{A}\, a'}{e \,r}$ has units of $x\,y^{1/2}$ which has dimensions of [L]$^{-3/2}$.
-Note that $A(r)$ and $a(r)$ are dimensionless.}.
-As we have seen, a negative $\Lambda$ automatically ensures that the asymptotic cosmological constant $\Lambda_{eff}$ will be negative.
+Though our parameters and quantities such as the radius, mass and magnetic field are quoted as numbers, they should be thought of as having a unit attached to them (except for the winding number $n$ which is a pure number)\footnote{In AdS$_3$ the appropriate length scale is the AdS length $\ell$.
+From \reff{A0}, the quantity $-\Lambda_{eff}\,r^2$ must be dimensionless.
+We quote $\Lambda_{eff}$ as a pure negative number but one should think of a unit $y$ attached to it so that $\Lambda_{eff} \times y =-1/\ell^2$.
+Therefore the unit attached to the radius $r$ is $y^{-1/2}$ which in terms of the AdS length is $(-\Lambda_{eff})^{1/2}\,\ell$.
+Note that the equation for $\epsilon(r)$ in \reff{beta} implies that $e\,v_{eff}/(-\Lambda_{eff})^{1/2}$is dimensionless.
+The quantity $\lambda/e^2$ is also dimensionless.
+The mass is proportional to $\alpha_{eff}= \alpha + v_{eff}^2 \,\xi$ and therefore the mass is expressed in units of the VEV squared which is $y^{1/2}$ and this can be expressed in terms of the inverse of the AdS length.
+The magnetic field is given by $B_m= \frac{\sqrt{A}\, a'}{e \,r}$ and since $A(r)$ and $a(r)$ are dimensionless, it has units of $y^{3/4}$which can be expressed in terms of the inverse of the AdS length to the power of $3/2$.} As we have seen, a negative $\Lambda$ automatically ensures that the asymptotic cosmological constant $\Lambda_{eff}$ will be negative.
 Our solutions in this section will therefore correspond to an AdS$_3$ background.
 Note that though $v$ and $\Lambda$ are held fixed, the VEV $v_{eff}$ and the cosmological constant $\Lambda_{eff}$ will change with $\xi$.

 Recall that a critical coupling $\xi_c$ exists only if $v^4 \lambda +8 \alpha \Lambda$ is negative.
 With the above values for the parameters this latter quantity is negative (equal to $-7$) and therefore a critical coupling exists.
 It is given by \reff{Critical} and substituting the values of our parameters is equal to $\xi_c=2/21\approx 0.0952$ (the same value that appears in our plot of the VEV vs. $\xi$ in fig. \ref{VEV}).
 This implies that for $\xi\ge 2/21$ the VEV is zero and there is no vortex.
 We therefore obtained vortices for $\xi<2/21$.